karel-brinda/samsift/README.rst

 SAMsift
 =======

-SAMsift is a program for advanced filtering and tagging alignments in SAM/BAM format using Python expressions.
+SAMsift is a program for advanced filtering and tagging of SAM/BAM alignments using Python expressions.